guardstrikelab/carla_apollo_bridge/README.md

     ```

 ### Result
-If you successfully built and ran, you should see this in Apollo client:
+If everything above goes well, you should see this in Apollo client:

 ![image](docs/images/Apollo.png)